saasquatch/saasquatch-java-sdk/README.md

 If you create a `SaaSquatchClient` without a `tenantAlias`, then you'll need to pass in a `tenantAlias` via `SaaSquatchRequestOptions` for every request you make.
 The `tenantAlias` in `SaaSquatchRequestOptions` takes precedence over the one in `SaaSquatchClientOptions`.

-It is recommended to have a singleton `SaaSquatchClient` for all your requests.
+It is recommended that you keep a singleton `SaaSquatchClient` for all your requests.
 Do not create a new `SaaSquatchClient` for every request. `SaaSquatchClient` implements `Closeable`, and it's a good idea to call `close()` to release resources when you are done with it.

 `SaaSquatchClient` returns [Reactive Streams](https://www.reactive-streams.org/) interfaces.
 Assuming you are using RxJava, then a typical API call made with this SDK would look something like this: